PaycheckCalculatorOnline logo

 - Net pay: ~$54,899/year ($4,575/month)

-That is a difference of $20,101 per year — 26.8% of the gross salary — that never reaches your bank account.
+That's a difference of $20,101 per year — 26.8% of gross that never touches your bank account.

-Why the Gap Matters for Financial Planning
+Why This Gap Matters for Your Budget

-Most financial advice is framed in terms of gross income — "save 15% of your salary," "spend no more than 30% on housing."
-But these ratios should be applied to your net income, not gross.
-If you earn $75,000 but take home $54,900, your housing budget at 30% is $1,372/month — not $1,875/month.
-That's a meaningful difference that changes what you can realistically afford.
+Most financial advice uses gross income as the reference point: "save 15% of your salary," "keep housing under 30%."
+But those percentages should apply to your *net* income.
+If you gross $75,000 but take home $54,900, your 30% housing budget is $1,372/month — not $1,875.
+That's a $503/month difference that can completely change what you can actually afford.

 How Your W-4 Form Affects Your Paycheck

-The 2020 W-4 Redesign
+The 2020 Redesign Changed Everything

 1. Personal information and filing status

-3. Dependents (for Child Tax Credit)
+3. Dependents — mainly for the Child Tax Credit

-4. Other adjustments (additional income, deductions)
+4. Other adjustments (side income, itemized deductions, extra withholding)

-When to Update Your W-4
+When Should You Update Your W-4?

 Pre-Tax Benefits and Their Impact on Take-Home Pay

-401(k) / 403(b) Traditional Contributions
+Traditional 401(k) or 403(b) Contributions

 Health Savings Account (HSA)